After people learn about domestic violence they are often

 also beat their children.

-10. "Playful" use of Force in Sex: Media has displayed
+“Playful” use of Force in Sex

-sexual act.
+someone into any sexual act.

 Signs: Likes to throw down or restrain partner during sex.